A quick introduction

 At the heart of this console we find a powerful package called Emotion Engine or ‘EE’ designed by Sony and running at ~294.91 MHz .
-This chipset contains multiple components, one of them being the main CPU, while the rest are at the CPU disposal to speed up certain tasks.
+This chipset contains multiple components, one of them being the main CPU.
+The rest are at the CPU disposal to speed up certain tasks.

 The main core is a MIPS R5900-compatible CPU with lots of enhancements.
 This is the first chip that starts executing instructions after the console is turned on.
-This processor provides the following features:
+The processor provides the following features:

 Next to the Emotion Engine are two blocks of 16 MB of RAM, giving a total of 32 MB of main memory.
 The type of memory used is RDRAM (déjà vu!) which is accessed through a 16-bit bus.

 At first, this can be a little disappointing to hear, considering the internal bus of the Emotion engine is as wide as 128 bits.
-However both RAM chips are strategically placed by following the dual-channel architecture, which consists in connecting both chips using two independent 16-bit buses (one bus on each chip) to improve data throughput.
+However, the RAM chips are strategically placed by following the dual-channel architecture, which consists in connecting both chips using two independent 16-bit buses (one bus per chip) to improve data throughput.
 The resulting setup provides a theoretical 3.2 GB/sec, so rest assured that memory latency is not an issue in this console!

-Wanted or not, with the amount of traffic happening inside the Emotion Engine, this design will start to suffer the consequence of the Unified memory architecture or ‘UMA’ and that is… multiple independent components trying to access main memory at the same time, causing congestion.
-Well, to correct these issues, Sony alleviated the need for constant memory usage by:
+Whether we want it or not, with the amount of traffic happening inside the Emotion Engine, this design will eventually suffer the consequences of the Unified memory architecture or ‘UMA’.
+That is: multiple independent components trying to access main memory at the same time, causing congestion.
+Well, to correct these issues, Sony alleviated the constant need for memory by:

-In addition to this, the IPU also allows manipulating compressed High-resolution textures which saves CPU usage and large transfers.
+Finally, the IPU also operates compressed High-resolution textures, which saves CPU usage and reduces large transfers.

 It’s been two years since the rivals presented their latest offering.
 If you read the former article and just started reading this one, I presume you are still waiting for ‘the thing’ that makes the PS2 as powerful as it seemed back then.
 Now, let me introduce a very important set of components Sony fitted in the Emotion Engine, the Vector Processing Units or ‘VPU’.